multiprocessio/datastation-documentation/tutorials/Query_Scylla_with_DataStation.md

 # Run Scylla in Docker and query with DataStation

+This tutorial walks through running Scylla in Docker and querying the database in DataStation.

 # Database initialization [Optional]

 If you want to follow along with this tutorial literally, in your